Open-Attestation/decentralized-renderer-react-template/README.md

 - LICENSE
 - add your own template (in `src/templates` folder) and configure correctly the template registry (in `src/templates/index.tsx` file)

-## Testing the templates in an integrated environment

-This template provides a simple application that is able to render documents built for the current renderer.
-To use it:
-1. Open `integration/index.tsx` file and edit the `documents` property of the `App` component to suit your needs (provide any document that is available locally, whether it's a javascript, JSON or typescript document).
-1. Start your renderer: `npm run dev`
-1. Start the local application: `npm run example:application`
-1. Head to `http://localhost:3010/`, you should see the configured component during step 1.

 ## Commands

 ```sh